`

 the same pattern was used for a new cover of Simon Barere's Liszt Sonata

 which was not a Musirama recording.
 The Origin of Fire and Pohjola's Daughter (Sibelius) was coupled with Glazounov's Violin Concerto (R-199-191) and received a somewhat more elaborate cover.
 By then Witt signed his work with his name written as a signature.
 There are also covers which mention "Curt John Witt Design House".
 Slonevsky also had "Design House" added to his name.
 Maybe they were in the same company, or agency.
-It is not sure if Curt John Witt was the manager/owner of "Design House". |
+It is not sure if Curt John Witt was the manager/owner of "Design House", or just one of the members. |

 |